NickPodsiadlo/CS470-Portfolio/README.md

 # CS470-Portfolio

-Please reference the final reflection PDF file which contains a link to the Final presentation and my reflection.
+Please reference the Final Reflection PDF file which contains a link to my video presentation and reflection.